Making sense of solar panel specifications

 All about solar panel warranties

 Materials and workmanship covers defects in the materials and construction of the panels.
 While failures are rare, they do happen.
-One scenario is a failure of the seals in the frame that allows moisture to get inside.
+One example scenario is a failure of the seals in the frame that allows moisture to get inside.
 Once humidity is inside the panel it can cause corrosion.
 Or, in a cold weather environment, moisture leaking into a panel can damage the wiring or cause the layers inside the panel to separate due to repeated freeze-thaw cycles.
 This type of failure would be covered by the material and workmanship warranty.

 The other warranty covers the power output.
 Solar cells are exposed to high temperatures and UV light, and this causes the panel to slowly degrade over time.
 Panel quality has gotten better in recent years, and a panel manufactured today might lose only 0.5% of its original power output every year.